-It is legal in Washington to dispose ionization detectors in the trash.
+It is legal in Washington to dispose smoke detectors in the trash.
+However, Kirkland residents are encouraged to recycle smoke detectors for free at City Hall's Recycling Center.

 Why recycle your smoke detectors?

 On your wall at home, smoke detectors presents no danger.
-If they get broken open in a landfill, the material can pose a health hazard.
+If they are broken open in a landfill, the material can pose a health hazard.

 What happens to recycled smoke detectors?

-Detectors are sent to Curie Environmental.
+The smoke detectors we collect are shipped to Curie Environmental.
 They safely dispose of the radioactive material in a designed landfill and recycle the remaining metals and plastics.